lislis/workshop-intro-physical-computing/slides/src/esp32/esp-osc.md

 - Do you have a programm that can read OSC from the network?
 If not I have a PureData patch and a Godot Project prepared for this in the "Your environment" section.
 (Feel free to send me patches, sketches, sessions and projects from your favourite tool for the collection)

-- Flash the baord and read the incoming messages!
+- Flash the board and read the incoming messages!

 ---